• About ASCA

 • Take clear actions to intervene with situations of bullying or harassment and review bullying prevention activities.
 Remind students of school and district policies related to offensive language, harassment and bullying.

 • Check in with students who may be at risk for bullying and harassment, recognizing that all students have the right to be treated equally and fairly with dignity and respect as unique individuals, free from discrimination, harassment and bullying.
-Reassure them that there are adults who can help, work with them to identify those they can go to in a time of need, and encourage them to seek out an adult they trust and are comfortable talking to.
+Reassure them that there are adults who can help, and work with them to identify those they can go to in a time of need, and encourage them to seek out an adult they trust and are comfortable talking to.

-• For students experiencing anxiety or sadness, consider standards such as these.
+• For students experiencing anxiety or sadness, consider ASCA Student Standards: Mindsets & Behaviors for Student Success such as these.

-• M 2.
+• M 4.
 Self-confidence in ability to succeed

 • B-SMS 9.
-Demonstrate personal safety skills
+Personal safety skills

 • Review upcoming topics for classroom lessons to determine any adjustments you could make to address your school’s climate.
 If you don’t have classroom lessons scheduled in the immediate future, consider adding them to have an impact on a larger group of students.
-Topics such as creating positive relationships and communication skills are appropriate topics after the election.

 • Consider additional support through small groups for students who may need more in-depth interventions and actively identify those students through needs assessments, faculty referrals, observation or other means.